Terms and Conditions [updated 08.09.23]

 (i) a creditor or encumbrancer of the other party attaches or takes possession of, or a distress, execution, sequestration or other such process is levied or enforced on or sued against, the whole or any part of the other party’s assets and such attachment or process is not discharged within 14 days;

-(j) any event occurs, or proceeding is taken, with respect to the other party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clause 14.2(c) to clause 14.2(i) (inclusive);
+(j) any event occurs, or proceeding is taken, with respect to the other party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clause 13.3(c) to clause 13.3(i) (inclusive);

-13.3 The Customer may cancel the Services and the Agreement within 14 days of: (i) the Effective Date; or (ii) the date of the invoice issued in relation to any Renewal Period, and in both cases receive a full refund of Subscription Fees.
+13.4 The Customer may cancel the Subscription Services and the Agreement within 14 days of: (i) the Effective Date; or (ii) the date of the invoice issued in relation to any Renewal Period, and in both cases receive a full refund of Subscription Fees.
+This cancellation right shall not be available to the Customer if it has exported any data from the Subscription Services during the relevant 14 day period.

-(b) each party shall return and make no further use of any equipment, property and other items (and all copies of them) belonging to the other party;
+(b) each party shall return or permanently delete and make no further use of any data, documents and other materials (and all copies of them) belonging to the other party and on request from the other party, a party shall certify such deletion

 (c) the Supplier may destroy or otherwise dispose of any of the Customer Data not exported by the Customer; and

-If there is an inconsistency between any of the provisions in the main body of this agreement and the Schedules, the provisions in the main body of this agreement shall prevail.
+If there is an inconsistency between any of the provisions in the main body of this Agreement the Proposal, the provisions in the main body of this Agreement shall prevail.

 19.2 If any invalid, unenforceable or illegal provision would be valid, enforceable or legal if some part of it were deleted, the provision shall apply with whatever modification is necessary to give effect to the commercial intention of the parties.